sagibrant/resume/products/uft/projects.md

 #### 🔹☁️🧱 UFT Cloud Execution on SRF - *2016-2017*

+- Background
-`StormRunner Functional (SRF)` is a cloud‑based solution for executing functional tests on web and mobile applications.
-It provides a virtual lab with multiple browsers, operating systems, and mobile devices—allowing teams to run tests across diverse environments without managing infrastructure.
+StormRunner Functional (SRF) is a cloud-based solution for running functional tests on web and mobile apps.
+It provides a virtual environment with multiple browsers, operating systems, and mobile devices—letting teams test across different setups without managing their own infrastructure.
+My role was to design and build the UFT Cloud Execution solution for SRF.

-As a core developer on the UFT Backend team, I was responsible for designing and implementing the `UFT Cloud Execution` solution:

-- **Initial AWS EC2 Implementation**
-  Delivered a working prototype that ran UFT One tests on AWS EC2 instances.
-While functionally complete, this approach incurred high costs and lacked scalability alongside SRF’s Kubernetes‑managed services.

-- **Windows Container Migration**
-  Re‑architected the solution using Windows container technology to align with SRF’s K8s‑native infrastructure.
-Outcomes:
-  - **75%** cost reduction (down to one‑quarter of EC2 expenses)
-  - Fully horizontally scalable within SRF’s container cluster

-- **Cross‑Region Collaboration**
+- Challenge
-  - Partnered with engineering and DevOps teams across multiple regions
-  - Presented the proof‑of‑concept in Israel to senior pillar managers
-  - Worked directly with the Israel DevOps team to integrate Windows containers into SRF’s Kubernetes pipelines
+UFT could only run tests on Windows environments.
+Using AWS EC2 machines to host UFT test runs was too expensive.
+Also, SRF was fully deployed on AWS using Kubernetes and only supported Linux containers—making UFT integration tricky.

-- **Business Impact**
+- Contribution
-  - Empowered UFT on‑premises customers to seamlessly transition to SRF’s cloud platform
-  - Enhanced platform reliability and user satisfaction
+I researched Windows container technology and got UFT to run in Windows containers, then published the UFT Windows Docker image.
+I built the UFT Engine, Executor, and Agent modules using TypeScript (following SRF’s architecture) to create and manage UFT test runs inside the container instances on AWS EC2.
+I also traveled to Yehud to work with the DevOps team, helping register the UFT execution service with SRF.
+This made UFT Cloud Execution available on SRF.

-- **Ancillary Revenue Stream**
+- Result
-  - Published the Windows container–based Docker image on Docker Hub, generating an unexpected `$2-3` million/year in additional revenue
+UFT Cloud Execution launched successfully on SRF.
+Additionally, publishing the UFT Windows Docker image on Docker Hub brought in an unexpected $2–3 million in annual revenue.

-This initiative not only transformed UFT's cloud execution capabilities but also served as a blueprint for future containerized test automation solutions across the organization.

 ---